andyguo0228/andyguo0228.github.io/_notebook/bellabeat.md

 layout: notebook
 title: Bellabeat Fitness Tracker Project 🏃‍♂️
 ---
-This is the capestone project for the Google data analytics certificate.
-I'll be conducting an in-depth case study on Bellabeat, a high-tech manufacturer of health-focused products for women.
-My focus will be on analyzing smart device data to gain valuable insights into consumer usage patterns, which will enable me to provide data-driven recommendations for optimizing Bellabeat's marketing strategy.
-I deployed an AWS database, used Python to connect and import the data, SQL to clean and process the data, and Tableau to visualize the data.

-Although I will be using Python to prepare the data, my aim is to demonstrate my proficiency in utilizing SQL and Tableau.
+This is my data analysis project for Bellabeat, a women's health tech company.
+The project utilizes Python, SQL, and Tableau to analyze user smart device data, aiming to uncover insights for optimizing Bellabeat's marketing strategy.
+It encompasses data preparation in PostgreSQL, thorough data cleaning, and detailed analysis, with the goal of providing actionable recommendations to enhance Bellabeat's engagement with its target audience and improve its digital marketing efforts.

 # Background
 Bellabeat was founded in 2013 by Urška Sršen and Sando Mur with the goal of developing beautifully designed technology that would inform and inspire women.
 The technology would collect data on activity, sleep, stress, and reproductive health to empower women with knowledge about their own health.

-Bellabeat products are available at several retailers in addition to their website.
+Bellabeat products are available at a number of online retailers in addition to their website.
 The company has invested in traditional advertising media such as radio, billboards, print, and television, but focuses on digital marketing extensively.
 They have ads on Youtube and Google, and are active on multiple social media platforms including Facebook, Instagram, and Twitter.

-**Bellabeat Products**
+#### Bellabeat Products
-- Bellabeat app provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
-This data can help users better understand their current habits and make healthy decisions.
-The Bellabeat app connects to their line of smart wellness products.
+- **Bellabeat App:** provides users with health data related to their activity, sleep, stress, menstrual cycle, and mindfulness habits.
-- Leaf: A wellness tracker that can be worn as a bracelet, necklace, or clip and connects to the Bellabeat app to track activity, sleep, and stress.
+- **Leaf:** A wellness tracker that can be worn as a bracelet, necklace, or clip and connects to the Bellabeat app to track activity, sleep, and stress.
-- Time: A wellness watch with smart technology and connects to the Bellabeat app to track user activity, sleep, and stress.
+- **Time:** A wellness watch with smart technology and connects to the Bellabeat app to track user activity, sleep, and stress.
-- Spring: A water bottle with smart technology and connects to the Bellabeat app to track daily water intake.
+- **Spring:** A water bottle with smart technology and connects to the Bellabeat app to track daily water intake.
-- Bellabeat membership: A subscription-based membership program for users to have 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals.
+- **Bellabeat Membership:** A subscription-based membership program for users to have 24/7 access to fully personalized guidance on nutrition, activity, sleep, health and beauty, and mindfulness based on their lifestyle and goals.

 ### Business Task